cambiotraining/UnixIntro/_episodes/04-pipefilter.md

 > {: .solution}
 {: .challenge}

+> ## An example pipeline: Checking Files
+>
+> There are 17 files from an assay in the `~/Desktop/data-shell/north-pacific-gyre/2012-07-03` directory
+> Suppose you want to do some quick sanity checks on the content of the files.
+You know that files > are supposed to have 300 lines.
+>
+> Starting by moving to that directory,
+>
+> 1. How would you check if there are any files with fewer than 300 lines in the directory?
+> 2. How would you check if there are any files with more than 300 lines in the directory?
+>
+>
+> > ## Solution
+> > 1. `wc -l *.txt | sort -n | head -n 5`.
+You can report the number of lines of all the
+> > text files in the directory, sort them, and then get the
+> > 2. `wc -l *.txt | sort -n | tail -n 5`.
+Same as above but now we want the files
+> {: .solution}
+{: .challenge}

 This idea of linking programs together is why Unix has been so successful.
 Instead of creating enormous programs that try to do many different things,